alierfanianomidvar/semicolon/README.md

 #### `Reihaneh Baghishani`

 She created Sequence Diagrams and built entities like Drug for the project.
-She imple-mented servlets, JSPs, and RESTful APIs using Spring Boot framework, designed DAO and service layers, and created filters to enhance the functionality of Drugs and Materials modules.
+She imple-mented servlets, JSPs, and RESTFul APIs using Spring Boot framework, designed DAO and service layers, and created filters to enhance the functionality of Drugs and Materials modules.
 Additionally, she contributed to exception handling, documented APIs, modified the designs to conform to RESTful API standards, and helped implement certain methods for the Drug and Material entities.
+She created an "add-user" HTML page with JavaScript code for form submission and data storage, developed a "list-drug" HTML page that fetches drug data via AJAX and populates the table dynamically, implemented an "edit-user" HTML page for updating user information on the server, implemented a "list-material" HTML page that fetches material data via AJAX and renders it dynamically, improved list-storage functionality by optimizing data retrieval and manipulation operations, and integrated a routing system for smooth navigation between pages.

 #### `Ali Erfanian Omidvar`